CarlosMealha/FEUP-AI-ML-PROJ/README.md

 The results of the supervised learning models applied to the sports articles dataset are as follows:

-- K-Nearest Neighbors achieved an accuracy of X% on the test set.
+- K-Nearest Neighbors achieved an accuracy of 68.4% on the test set.
-- Decision Trees achieved an accuracy of X% on the test set.
+- Decision Trees achieved an accuracy of 72.8% on the test set.
-- Support Vector Machines achieved an accuracy of X% on the test set.
+- Support Vector Machines achieved an accuracy of 77.6% on the test set.

-These results provide insights into the effectiveness of each algorithm for classifying the objectivity of sports articles.

-Feel free to explore the "deep-learning-texts.ipynb" notebook for a detailed walkthrough of the implementation and further analysis.

 ## Requirements